 NATIONAL LAWN AND GARDEN MONTH

 Lawns and gardens go together.
-By spring we are all anxious to get outside and enjoy the nice weather and the rebirth of all things green.
+By spring we are all eager to get outside and enjoy the nice weather and the rebirth of all things green.
 In most residential neighborhoods making the most out of your outdoor space means adapting to small spaces.
 Where space is at a premium, container or raised gardens make having fresh vegetables possible for your table.

 Flowers and greenery beautify the space but prepare for proper care.
 Certain plants require shade and others full sun.
 Read the care instructions for the flowers you’re considering planting.
 Are they perennial or annual?
-Depending on the acidity of the soil, the amount of rain you receive and the zone where you live, certain plants considered perennial for one area will not thrive in another zone.
+Depending on the acidity of the soil, the amount of rain you receive, and the zone where you live, certain plants considered perennial for one area will not thrive in another zone.

-HOW TO OBSERVE
+HOW TO OBSERVE #LawnAndGardenMonth

 We were unable to identify the source for National Lawn and Garden Month.